Proactively manage the legal and commercial considerations essential for securing a successful international agreement.

-This two-day interactive course is targeted at those who draft, negotiate and advise on international commercial agreements, and cross-border transactions.
-This course reviews the sale of goods, the appointment of distributors and agents, as well as the licensing of intellectual property rights within the context of an international contract.
+This interactive seminar is targeted at those who draft, negotiate and advise on international commercial agreements and cross-border transactions.
+The programme reviews the sale of goods and the appointment of distributors and agents, as well as the licensing of intellectual property rights within the context of an international contract.

-This seminar is not jurisdiction specific, and is as such ideal for individuals working in international practice.
+This event is not jurisdiction specific and is ideal for those working in international practice.

 This intensive and interactive training programme will develop your skills to:

 All those who need to gain knowledge and experience of cross-border commercial agreements including:

 International contract law